USAG Rheinland-Pfalz Baumholder youth sports program celebrates a year of growth and community spirit

-USAG Rheinland-Pfalz Child and Youth Services (CYS) sports and fitness program delivered an exceptional year expanding opportunities for youth and strengthening connections across the military community.
+BAUMHOLDER, Germany – USAG Rheinland-Pfalz Child and Youth Services (CYS) sports and fitness program delivered an exceptional year expanding opportunities for youth and strengthening connections across the military community.
 Through the dedication of staff and volunteer coaches, the program delivered high-quality programming to military families across the Rheinland-Pfalz footprint, with a strong focus on the Baumholder community.

-(Courtesy photo by USAG Rheinland-Pfalz Child and Youth services)
+Led by new volunteer instructors, CYS introduced additional activities and hosted large-scale events that energized the community.
+The program added Jiu Jitsu to its sports catalog, providing Baumholder youth with a new and engaging athletic outlet.
+CYS also launched signature events, including the “Youth Spartan Challenge,” an obstacle course competition that attracted more than 200 participants and spectators from Baumholder and Kaiserslautern.

+In the fall, the program welcomed the NFL’s Indianapolis Colts Cheer team, drawing more than 250 community members to an interactive clinic and high-energy performance that provided young athletes with a unique engagement opportunity.
+Participants also had the opportunity for a meet-and-greet with the famous mascot "Blue."

 |Date Taken: